HarshK200/snippets/prisma/prisma-psql.md

 Alright everything should be set now connect to your db and you are check if the changes reflected :>

+#### Make sure to chek <a href="https://www.prisma.io/docs/orm/more/help-and-troubleshooting/nextjs-help#best-practices-for-using-prisma-client-in-development">these docs</a> for best practices

 <br>

 ## 2. Basic prisma.schema (with one user model)